LiKao/JDMWorkshop/README.md

 Information about the software for the workshop

 1. To create mouse-tracking experiments using mousetrap, please first install OpenSesame.
 It is available from http://osdoc.cogsci.nl/3.2/download/.
 To install the mousetrap plugin for OpenSesame, follow the instructions at https://github.com/pascalkieslich/mousetrap-os#installation.
-Please make sure to install the latest version of Sesame (3.2.4) and the development version of the mousetrap-os plugin.
+Please make sure to install the latest version of OpenSesame (3.2.4) and the development version of the mousetrap-os plugin.

 2. To analyze mouse-tracking data using the mousetrap R package, first install R (https://www.r-project.org/) and, if desired, RStudio (https://www.rstudio.com/products/rstudio/download/).
 Afterwards, please run the following command in R to install the required packages:<br>`install.packages(c("readbulk","mousetrap"))`